|Nutritional Guidelines (per serving)|

 - 1 whole onion, studded with 3 cloves

-- 1 leek (about 1 cup), washed, sliced, including tender green part
+- 1 leek (about 1 cup) (washed and sliced, including tender green part)

 - 4 cups chicken broth